 Over the following three weeks, Serena heard from a college roommate she hadn’t spoken to in two years, two couples who had been mutual friends of the marriage, and a colleague of Marcus’s she had met exactly once at a holiday party.
 Each message was individually reasonable.
 Each person seemed genuinely concerned.
 Each one carried, in different packaging, the same content: Marcus is suffering.
 You are the cause.
 You should reconsider.

-She was not paranoid.
+She wasn’t paranoid.
 She was observing, with her physician’s trained eye, a recognizable clinical dynamic that has a name: the flying monkey campaign.
-The term comes from The Wizard of Oz — the Wicked Witch’s airborne enforcers, sent to do her bidding — and it describes the use of third parties by a narcissistic individual to maintain contact, exert pressure, gather intelligence, and manage their public narrative after a relationship ends or a conflict erupts.
-Understanding how it works — the psychology underneath it, the roles each messenger plays, and the specific ways it targets your recovery — is what this piece is about.
+The term comes from The Wizard of Oz, where the Wicked Witch’s airborne enforcers are sent to do her bidding, and it describes the way a narcissistic individual uses third parties to maintain contact, exert pressure, gather intelligence, and manage their public narrative after a relationship ends or a conflict erupts.
+This piece is about how that works: the psychology underneath it, the roles each messenger plays, and the specific ways it targets your recovery.

 If you are in the middle of it right now, I want you to know: the confusion you feel is entirely appropriate.
 This dynamic is designed to create confusion.
 It works by weaponizing your love for people you genuinely care about, your instinct to defend yourself, and your very human need to be accurately known.
 None of those are weaknesses.
 They are the features of your character that this pattern exploits.